 DARK_AVE 2 A BU formatted value representing the average of the dark channel values used for the dark approximation.
 Dark channels are spectrometer sensors with low sensitivity that may be used for baseline measurements.
-AUX 6 This is the auxiliary portion of the frame, reserved for sensors that may be implemented in future versions of the instrument.
+SPECTEMP 6 An AF formatted value indicating the temperature of the spectrometer photodiode array.
+The format is \pm CC.CC, in degrees Celsius.
+Used for temperature-dependent corrections.
 FRAME COUNTER 1 A BU formatted data integrity sensor that maintains a count of each frame transmitted.
 The count increments by one for each frame transmitted from 0 to 255, at which point it rolls back to zero again.
 TIMER 10 The field is an AF formatted string indicating the number of seconds that have passed since the end of the initialization sequence.
 This field is left padded with zeros and is precise to two digits after the decimal.
 CHECK SUM 1 This is a BU formatted data integrity sensor which implements a check sum on the telemetry frame.
 TERMINATOR 2 This field indicates the end of the frame.
-The frame is terminated by a carriage return/line feed pair ( $0D{hex}$ and $0A{hex}$ ).
+The frame is terminated by a carriage return/line feed pair $(0D{hex} \text{ and } 0A{hex})$.